Cherney Maribel Caves County Park: Maribel New Hope Cave

 Maribel New Hope Cave is the largest cave in Manitowoc County.
 It was discovered on Sunday, February 5, 1984.
 It is noted for its walking passageways, and is lighted by electric floodlights.
 It contains examples of stalactites, stalagmites, Helictites, and cave bacon.
 The cave is a public show cave.
 It is open the 3rd Sunday of every month from May through October from 10 am to 3 pm for public tours.
 The cave is still being excavated and explored further by members of the Wisconsin Speleological Society.
 College instructors use this cave as a living laboratory.

-Aguaduice Cave
+Aquadulce Cave

 Aquadulce Cave was discovered in 2003 by Wisconsin Speleological Society members.
 It is a smaller crawling wild cave that currently has about 30 ft passage that goes northwest and then curves to the left going west.
 Aguaduice is situated a ways off the banks of the West Twin River in the Wisconsin State Natural Area of Cherney Maribel Caves County Park.
-Aquaduice Cave is located in the escarpment ridge that runs the length of the park measuring about sixty feet in height above the riverbed.
+Aquadulce Cave is located in the escarpment ridge that runs the length of the park measuring about sixty feet in height above the riverbed.
 The entrance to the cave is almost at the top of the bluff line along the park bluff and is not easily reached.
-Aquaduice Cave is probably the hardest to access, as there is a 8 ft pit to crawl into first before reaching the floor of the cave.
-"Aguaduice" is Spanish for freshwater, literally meaning Sweetwater.
+Aquadulce Cave is probably the hardest to access, as there is a 8 ft pit to crawl into first before reaching the floor of the cave.
+"Aquadulce" is Spanish for freshwater, literally meaning Sweetwater.